peter88213/novelyst_aeon2/docs/index.md

 ### Update an existing novelyst project from a timeline

-- Update scene date, time, duration, description, tags, and relationships.
+- Update section date, time, duration, description, tags, and relationships.
-- Missing scenes, characters, locations, and items are created.
+- Missing sections, characters, locations, and items are created.
-- Scenes are marked "unused" if the associated event is deleted in Aeon.
+- Sections are marked "unused" if the associated event is deleted in Aeon.

 ### Update an existing timeline from a novelyst project